terascope/teraslice/docs/packages/data-mate/data-frame.md

     /**
      * Creates a new column, you can optionally transform the values
-     * but shouldn't change the length.
+     * but shouldn't change the size.
      *
      * This can be used to change the name, type of column.
      * Useful for replacing a column in a DataFrame.